aws/ec2-macos-utils/docs/ec2-macos-utils_grow.md

 ### Options

 ```
       --dry-run            run command without mutating changes
   -h, --help               help for grow
       --id string          container identifier to be resized or "root"
+      --timeout duration   Set the timeout for the command (e.g. 30s, 1m, 1.5h), 0s will disable the timeout (default 5m0s)
 ```

 ### Options inherited from parent commands